-Secretary: Patrick Boyle, APM
+Committee Member: Patrick Boyle, APM

-Pat is a member of Victoria Police and has supported the Foundation since its early days as the Tynan-Eyre Memorial Foundation especially through the Victoria Police Basketball Club.
+Pat is a Detective Superintendent with Crime Command of Victoria Police and has supported the Foundation since its early days as the Tynan-Eyre Memorial Foundation especially through the Victoria Police Basketball Club.
 Pat has also worked to develop the Inside Story program since its inception, arranging and briefing all of the guest speakers to appear in programs around Victoria.
-Pat is currently a Superintendent assigned to the Victoria Police Crime Department.
+Pat is currently Co-Chairman of the Remember Ball Committee